 Minimum Liability Insurance Requirements

 Louisiana requires that you show proof of liability insurance when you register your vehicle.
-The state raised the minimum liability insurance requirements in 2010.
-"Before that," says Donelon, "we had the lowest limits in the country."
-The minimum insurance requirements today are:
+Currently the minimum insurance requirements are:

 - $15,000 for bodily injury to one person,